 In Andrew, however, the average commute to work is quite long.
 On average, people spend 30.80 minutes each day getting to work, which is significantly higher than the national average.

-Andrew is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Andrew doesn't have a public transportation system that people use for their commute.

 The rate of college-level education in Andrew is quite a bit lower than the national average among all cities of 21.84%: just 11.07% of people here over 25 have a bachelor's degree or an advanced degree.